wonscha/machine_learning_projects/README.md

 ## Structure of Repository

-This repository is structured according to the goal of task.
+This repository is structured according to the goal of task.</br>
-Foundation: Associated only to the foundation of machine learning not to specific downstream tasks Computer Vision: Implementations of image related task such as image classification Natural Language Processing: Implementations of language processing task Unsupervised Learning: Implementations of unsupervised learning technique
+Foundation: Associated only to the foundation of machine learning not to specific downstream tasks</br>
+Computer Vision: Implementations of image related task such as image classification</br>
+Natural Language Processing: Implementations of language processing task</br>
+Unsupervised Learning: Implementations of unsupervised learning technique